-Reports about adulterated honey have been doing the rounds for days.
-TV and newspapers report almost daily about the shocking laboratory results of honey tests.
+Original text from December 17, 2024: Reports of adulterated honey have been circulating for days.
+TV and newspapers report almost daily on the alarming laboratory results of honey tests.
 In Germany, up to 80% of supermarket honey could be adulterated or manipulated.
-And many players who are active on the honey market in Germany are also active in Austria.
-It can therefore be assumed that the results for Austria will be similarly bad.
+And many players active in the German honey market are also active in Austria.
+Therefore, it can be assumed that the results for Austria will be similarly poor.

 But adulteration is not a new phenomenon!

-The topic has been coming up regularly for years, but unfortunately there is little antidote to criminal adulteration.
-We became aware of fake honey when we opened the honey business in 2016.
-At that time, the high-priced Manuka honey was particularly affected by counterfeits.
-Criminals put Manuka labels on syrup and low-quality honey and circulated it as premium honey.
-Anyone who knows the prices of Manuka honey knows how enormous the profit margins are for the fraudsters.
+This topic has been coming up regularly for years, but unfortunately, there are few antidotes to criminal adulteration.
+When we opened our honey business in 2016, we became aware of counterfeit honey.
+At that time, the high-priced Manuka honey was particularly affected by counterfeiting.
+Criminals labeled syrup and inferior honey with Manuka labels and circulated them as premium honey.
+Anyone familiar with the prices of Manuka honey knows how enormous the profit margins are for the fraudsters.

-Since then, reports of fake honey have not stopped.
-The cheap discount honeys on supermarket shelves are currently suspected of being fake.
-If you look around on Chinese marketplaces and use keywords such as "honey", "syrup", "glucose for honey" or "honey fructose" you will come across industrial suppliers in China, Vietnam, Turkey and Cambodia who offer the corresponding raw materials for adulterating honey.
+Since then, reports of counterfeit honey have continued apace.
+Currently, the cheap discount honey on supermarket shelves is suspected of being fake.
+Anyone who browses Chinese marketplaces and uses keywords like "honey," "syrup," "glucose for honey," or "honey fructose" will find industrial suppliers in China, Vietnam, Turkey, and Cambodia offering the corresponding raw materials for honey adulteration.
 They even have papers for import into the EU!

-With prices of between EUR 1 and EUR 3 per tonne of chemicals, it is no wonder that greedy bandits are making use of the offers and importing them into the EU on a large scale, labelling them and offering them on the market.
+With prices between EUR 1 and 3 per tonne of chemicals, it is no surprise that greedy bandits are making diligent use of the offers and importing them into the EU on a large scale, labelling them and offering them on the market.

-And because honey fraud has been an issue in our company from the very beginning, there are principles that we strictly adhere to in our daily operations in order not to open the door to counterfeiters.
+And because honey fraud has been an issue in our company from the very beginning, there are principles that we strictly adhere to in our daily operations to prevent the door from being opened to counterfeiters.

 Why we don’t sell adulterated honey: